hyperledger/firefly-fir/text/0016-token-contracts.md

 Internally, the connector defines a map of all the possible method signatures it supports for each API operation (mint/burn/transfer/approval).
 Each variant is prioritized and includes a DTO mapping function to map parameters into the correct positions.
+This mapping function can also decide if a particular signature is invalid for a particular DTO (ie even if the signature exists, it may not be usable for a given combination of inputs).

 When asked by FireFly to check an interface, the connector matches the provided interface against the signature map and determines all methods that it understands in order to return them to FireFly.